discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 Also as <Specialization name="soulbeast"/> you have quite a few ticking damage over time AoEs, such as <Skill name="Barrage"/> and <Skill name="Frost Trap"/> (as well as <Skill id="5531"/> if you have <Skill id="5516"/> from your weaver).
 You want to precast these AoEs where possible when you know that the boss is about to be <Effect name="exposed"/>.

-In PuGs however it is quite hard to predict when the boss will be CCed as well as phases can last a lot longer than expected, because of this the golem rotation is listed to the right so that you can resort back to it if you end up in a longer phase.
+In PuGs, however, it is quite hard to predict when the boss will be CCed as well as phases can last a lot longer than expected, because of this the golem rotation is listed to the right so that you can resort back to it if you end up in a longer phase.

 **Weapon Skills:**
-- **You should always run mainhand sword as it offers higher burst potential than dagger in all situations.** It also offers nice movement skills: <Skill name="Monarchs leap"/> and <Skill name="Hornet sting"/>.
+- **You should always run main-hand sword as it offers higher burst potential than dagger in all situations.** It also offers nice movement skills: <Skill name="Monarchs leap"/> and <Skill name="Hornet sting"/>.
 - As a <Specialization name="Soulbeast"/> you want to always run offhand axe as it grants you access to <Skill name="Whirling Defense"/>, your highest damage skill, as well as <Skill id="12638"/>, a useful pull skill for adds.

-For your second weaponset you either run greatsword or longbow:
+For your second weapon set you either run greatsword or longbow:
 - Greatsword is the default pick for the <Specialization name="Soulbeast"/> as it offers great sustained DPS.
 You need to be smart about utilizing the <Effect name="attackofopportunity"/> effect that you gain from <Skill id="12525"/>.
-Finally you also have <Skill name="Counterattack"/> which is a handy block in certain scenarios.
+Finally, you also have <Skill name="Counterattack"/> which is a handy block in certain scenarios.
-- Longbow has a higher burst potential through the ability to precast <Skill name="Barrage"/> which is a high damage ticking AoE however you will end up with lower damage if your phases are too long since its autoattacks are very weak.
-Longbow synergises well with <Item id="84505"/> which you can proc for a nice damage bonus.
+- Longbow has a higher burst potential through the ability to precast <Skill name="Barrage"/> which is high damage ticking AoE however you will end up with lower damage if your phases are too long since its auto attacks are very weak.
+Longbow synergizes well with <Item id="84505"/> which you can proc for a nice damage bonus.
 - In order to proc <Item id="84505"/> you merely need to use any CC skill (such as <Skill id="45743"/> or <Skill id="12511"/>) whilst the enemy is using an ability.

 **Pets:**
-- For pets you simply run <Skill id="43636" disableText/> [Rock Gazelle](https://wiki.guildwars2.com/wiki/Juvenile_Rock_Gazelle) if you need CC or <Skill id="44617" disableText/> [Red Moa](https://wiki.guildwars2.com/wiki/Juvenile_Red_Moa) if you don't. **It is safer to just run Gazelle most of the time and only swap to Moa when you are absolutely sure you don't need the CC.
+- For pets you simply run <Skill id="43636" disableText/> [Rock Gazelle](https://wiki.guildwars2.com/wiki/Juvenile_Rock_Gazelle) if you need CC or <Skill id="44617" disableText/> [Red Moa](https://wiki.guildwars2.com/wiki/Juvenile_Red_Moa) if you don't. **It is safer to just run Gazelle most of the time and only swap to Moa when you are sure you don't need the CC.
 You never know when a little CC can come in handy!**
 - You want to have <Skill id="31568" disableText/> [Smokescale](https://wiki.guildwars2.com/wiki/Juvenile_Smokescale) on swap to have quick access if you need stealth for skips at any point.

 **Utility Skills:**
 - You want to always run <Skill name="Sicem"/> as it grants you a **40% damage bonus** for its duration.
-One thing to keep in mind is that it only grants you 40% damage bonus against the foe you use it on, so if you are cleaving trash mobs it might not be worth using.
-Secondly you only get the buff if you are in <Skill id="42944"/> so also don't activate it if you are unmerged.
+One thing to keep in mind is that it only grants you a 40% damage bonus against the foe you use it on, so if you are cleaving trash mobs it might not be worth using.
+Secondly, you only get the buff if you are in <Skill id="42944"/> so also don't activate it if you are unmerged.
-- You default second utility is <Skill name="Signet of the wild"/> which is a nice passive stat increase.
+- Your default second utility is <Skill name="Signet of the wild"/> which is a nice passive stat increase.
 Depending on the situation you can instead run <Skill name="Frost trap"/> which offers higher burst potential.
-The situations when you want to run trap depend upon phase length and downtime on phases where trap can recharge.
+The situations when you want to run trap depend upon phase length and downtime on phases where the trap can recharge.
-  - For example on Skorvald you can use <Skill name="Frost trap"/> at the start of each phase into <Effect name="exposed"/> since it recharges during the island phase so trap is an obvious pick over signet.
+  - For example on Skorvald you can use <Skill name="Frost trap"/> at the start of each phase into <Effect name="exposed"/> since it recharges during the island phase so the trap is an obvious pick over signet.
 - Most healing skills on ranger are quite useful: <Skill name="We heal as one"/> is a large heal and extends the boons on yourself thanks to <Skill id="42944"/>.
 Secondly <Skill name="Bear stance"/> is a great condi cleanse either personally or for your team.
-Finally <Skill name="Troll unguent"/> is a ticking heal that can be useful for pushing orbs at Arkk in order to enter the damage field.
+Finally <Skill name="Troll unguent"/> is a ticking heal that can be useful for pushing orbs at Arkk to enter the damage field.
 - **You should never swap out <Skill name="Frost spirit"/> or <Skill name="OneWolfPack"/> as they are both massive damage buffs both personally and for the team!**

 **Extra Notes:**